Middle East Forum: Middle East Quarterly

-Middle East Quarterly (MEQ) is a peer-reviewed quarterly academic journal published by the Middle East Forum.
-It covers subjects relating to the Middle East and Islam, and analyzes the region "explicitly from the viewpoint of American interests".
-It was founded in 1994 by Daniel Pipes and the current editor-in-chief is Efraim Karsh, Research Professor and former Director of Middle East and Mediterranean Studies at King's College London.
-The journal was not originally peer-reviewed but introduced peer review in 2009 both to improve the quality of articles and "to give junior faculty an opportunity, while building their careers, to express their views freely."
+Middle East Quarterly was founded in 1994 by Daniel Pipes and the current editor-in-chief is journalist and Middle East analyst Jonathan Spyer.

 Reception

 In 2002 Juan Cole, a professor at the University of Michigan and a Campus Watch target, accused the journal of making "scurrilous attacks on people".
 In 2014, Christopher A. Bail of Duke University described it as a "pseudo-academic" journal with editorial board members who share an ideological outlook, adding that while it appears to present legitimate academic research, it is regularly criticized "as a channel for anti-Muslim polemics".

 Abstracting and indexing

 The journal is abstracted and indexed in: